I’ll be honest, most of these bad SEO tactics should be obvious.

 Unfortunately, if your site gets big enough, you’ll have to battle spam comments.

 That’s why many commenting platforms, even on WordPress, will automatically nofollow these links.

 Nofollowed links tell search engines not to give credit or pass any authority to that link.

-So not only are spam comments annoying, they’re also useless!
+Which means not only are spam comments annoying, they’re also useless!

 Here are a few tricks to avoid this problem.

 You can also force users to enter their name or email to leave a comment.
 That way they have to be logged into WordPress before joining the discussion.

 You can even set up your site so that you can manually approve comments.

 This lets you scan each for spammy copy or links before approving them.

 The next time each blacklisted member tries to add a comment, it will get sent straight to the trash.